poe-platform/poe-protocol/docs/catbot.md

   excited that he forgets how the Poe protocol works, and sends back an event with type "purr".
 (Since this is not allowed by the protocol, it will trigger a call to the `report_error` endpoint from the Poe server.)
+- If you call Altai a dog, he doesn't want to talk to you any more.
+If the message contains "dog", he turns off suggested replies.
 - Otherwise, he sleeps.
 He responds with "zzz".

 In the examples in this repo, we will implement the Catbot SCM.